IgorRudolf/FOOD.com-data-analysis/README.md

-# Americans-food-preference-UberEats
+# FOOD.com data analysis
-This project contains analysis of americans food preference, gathered by UberEats data.
+This project contains analysis of recipes gatherd on webiste food.com